diegoisme-dev/KH-Timer/README.md

 KH Timer is an advanced software for managing time and activities during meetings and assemblies in Kingdom Halls.
 The BETA Version is now finished!

-### Main Features of Version 2.0.0

-- Added 2 new languages to KH Timer: English and Portuguese (BR).
-- Removed programs with "[...]
-Circuit Overseer Visit".
-From now on, simply check the box at the top right to enable **Circuit Overseer Visit Mode**, and the program will automatically adapt.
-- Added the 2025-2026 Assembly programs *“Listen to What the Spirit Says to the Congregations”* and *“Worship God with Spirit and Truth”*! **ITALIAN ONLY!**
-- Added a **Donations** section to support the project.
-- Major bug fixes.
-- Now you can also download updates directly from within the app!

----

 ## System Requirements